 The truck accident attorneys at Rubin Guttman & Associates understand that semi-truck accidents are different from car accidents, for a lot of reasons.
 The first reason it is that semi-trucks are simply bigger.
 The average car may weigh anywhere from about 2,600 pounds for a Honda Accord to 3,300 pounds for a Chevy Malibu.
 Even a Cadillac Escalade, which may weigh 6,000 pounds or so, is completely outweighed and outgunned by a loaded semi truck and trailer which may be 80 feet long and weigh as much as 80,000 pounds!
 So the physical forces coming at you when you get hit by a semi-truck are many times the force of being hit by another car.
+Our Cleveland semi-truck accident lawyers have seen the tragic consequences of these crashes.

 What makes a truck a “semi-truck or a “semi?”
 The front part, where the driver sits, is actually called the “tractor” or “cab” and the back portion, where the load sits, is called a “semi-trailer.”
 It’s called a semi-trailer because it only has wheels on the rear and must be attached to the back of the tractor or cab for support in order to roll on the road.